 Formaldehyde solution is a colorless, aqueous liquid with a pungent odor.
 The term "formalin" is used to describe a saturated solution of formaldehyde dissolved in water, typically with another agent (most commonly methanol) added to stabilize the solution.

-Formalin is a solution of formaldehyde gas dissolved in water.
-A solution of approximately 40% formaldehyde is referred to as 100% formalin.
-However, the word formalin is often used regardless of the concentration of formaldehyde used.
+Formalin is typically 37% formaldehyde by weight (40% by volume) and 6-13% methanol by volume in water.
 A four percent (4%) buffered aqueous formaldehyde solution is referred to as 10% neutral buffered formalin (NBF).
 10% NBF is almost universally used in the histology laboratory to fix and store pathology specimens.
 While still an important potential health hazard, 10% NBF is safer to use because of its lower formaldehyde concentration (approximately 3.7% to 4.0% formaldehyde).